Research & Clinical Studies

 Before Treatment9.9%

-After Treatment42%
+After Treatment43.5%

-Average results from 10-year longitudinal study
+Average results from 10-year longitudinal study.
+Individual results may vary.

 Experience the Results Yourself